pglejzer/timepicker-ui/README.md

 ### Themes

 There is two available version of theme ( radius and straight).
-Examples show radius versions.
+Examples show radius version.

 #### Desktop